scalatra/scalatra-book/src/_15_routes.md

 The route block is immediately exited and control continues with the next matching route.
 If no matching route is found, a 404 is returned.

-_Caution:_ `halt` is implemented as a HaltException.
-You probably don't want to catch it in an action.